elaxer/chess/README.md

 lastMoveResult, err := board.UndoMove()
 ```

-## Working with squares
+### Working with squares

-Work with chess squares and the arrangement of pieces on the board are encapsulated in a separate structure `chess.Square`.
+Operations on chess squares and piece arrangement are encapsulated in the `chess.Square` structure.
 Your board contains it:
 ```go
 var squares *chess.Square = board.Squares()
 ```